 - Information about our plan.
 This includes, for example, information about the plan's financial condition.
-It also includes information about the number of appeals made by members and the plan's performance ratings, including how it has been rated by plan members and how it compares to other Medicare health plans. - Information about our network providers including our network pharmacies. - For example, you have the right to get information from us about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - o For a list of the providers in the plan's network, see the Provider Directory. - o For a list of the pharmacies in the plan's network, see the Provider Directory.
+It also includes information about the number of appeals made by members and the plan's performance ratings, including how it has been rated by plan members and how it compares to other Medicare health plans. - Information about our network providers including our network pharmacies. - For example, you have the right to get information from us about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - For a list of the providers and pharmacies in our plan's network, see the Provider and Pharmacy Directory.

-For more detailed information about our providers or pharmacies, you can call Customer Relations (phone numbers are printed on the back cover of this booklet) or visit our website at thpmp.org/sco-member.
+For more detailed information about our providers or pharmacies, you can call Customer Relations (phone numbers are printed on the back cover of this booklet) or visit our website at www.thpmp.org/sco.

-• Information about your coverage and the rules you must follow when using your coverage.
+Information about your coverage and the rules you must follow when using your coverage.

-- In Chapters 3 and 4 of this booklet, we explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services. - o To get the details on your Part D prescription drug coverage, see Chapter 5 of this booklet plus the plan's List of Covered Drugs (Formulary).
-These chapters, together with the List of Covered Drugs (Formulary), tell you what drugs are covered and explain the rules you must follow and the restrictions to your coverage for certain drugs. - o If you have questions about the rules or restrictions, please call Customer Relations (phone numbers are printed on the back cover of this booklet).
+- In Chapters 3 and 4 of this booklet, we explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services. - To get the details on your Part D prescription drug coverage, see Chapter 5 of this booklet plus the plan's List of Covered Drugs (Formulary).
+This chapter, together with the List of Covered Drugs (Formulary), tells you what drugs are covered and explains the rules you must follow and the restrictions to your coverage for certain drugs. - o If you have questions about the rules or restrictions, please call Customer Relations (phone numbers are printed on the back cover of this booklet).